Skip to main content

 What attestation actually is

-Attestation, in the context of Indian documents going abroad, is a longer chain.
+Attestation, in the context of Indian documents going abroad, is the longer sequence of steps.
 The document moves through Notary, then State HRD or Home or Chamber of Commerce depending on document type, then MEA in Delhi, and finally the destination country's embassy or consulate in India.
 After the embassy stamp, some destinations also add a MOFA step in the receiving country.

 Embassy attestation is the right phrase for that final embassy step.
 The earlier stages are all "attestation" too, but they are pre-attestation steps, not the final India-side legalisation.
 If your destination is a non-Hague country, the embassy stamp at the end is what makes your document usable there.